rapidfuzz/RapidFuzz/docs/Usage/distance/Indel.rst

 The following implementation is used with a worst-case performance of ``O([N/64]M)``.

-- if max is 0 the similarity can be calculated using a direct comparision, since no difference between the strings is allowed.
+- if max is 0 the similarity can be calculated using a direct comparison, since no difference between the strings is allowed.
 The time complexity of this algorithm is ``O(N)``.

-- if max is 1 and the two strings have a similar length, the similarity can be calculated using a direct comparision aswell, since a substitution would cause a edit distance higher than max.
+- if max is 1 and the two strings have a similar length, the similarity can be calculated using a direct comparison as well, since a substitution would cause a edit distance higher than max.
 The time complexity of this algorithm is ``O(N)``.